 Catalog of Record: The catalog of record is the academic catalog that is in effect at the time a student declares a major.
 It identifies the graduation requirements students must meet to earn the degree.
 Once a student declares a major, the catalog of record remains the same, unless there is a break of enrollment of at least one year.
-The student has 6 years in which to complete the degree under the catalog.
-If within that 6 year period the student changes majors the catalog at the time of the change takes effect.
-The student then has 6 years in which to complete the degree under the new catalog.
-If a student exceeds the 6-year period, the catalog of record is the one in effect at the date of graduation.
 The student must meet the graduation requirements in this catalog.
 Students can substitute courses no longer offered with the permission of their Academic Division Dean.